unioslo/zabbix-auto-config/README.md

 ## Host property tagging

 ZAC can automatically tag hosts with their source properties.
-Host Properties is metadata/annotations for a host assigned by source collectors.
+Host Properties is metadata/annotations for a host assigned by source collectors or host modifiers.
 See `collect()` function from `mysource.py` in [Application](#application) and [Source collectors](#source-collectors) for more information on how to assign properties.

 By default, property tagging is disabled, but can be enabled in the config file: